First Published in February, 2017

 So I printed each Psalm tone on its own separate index card so I won't get lost, and it seems to work.
 Maybe you are the same way, and these may help you as well.

-You also can punch a hole in the corner or to the side and put these cards on a string so you can flip through them without dropping any.
+You also can punch a hole in the corner or to the side and put these cards on a string or ribbon so you can flip through them without dropping any.
 And it looks like a bookmark which you can tuck in your Psalter or Bible.

 There are four cards per PDF sheet.
 As with the other cards listed above, I've included notes in the margins for your reference.
 After you print and trim the cards, you can throw the marginal notes away.

-To make these cards easier to handle, and more card-like, I recommend gluing the printed paper to a second sheet sheet of paper and then cutting them out together.
+To make these index cards easier to handle, and more card-like, I recommend gluing the printed paper to a second sheet sheet of paper and then cutting them out together.
 A glue stick works best because it won't make the paper so wet and wrinkly.
 If you have a box cutter knife and metal ruler (with cutting mat to protect your table) these will make the job easier and much neater.

 I also recommend a fun tool you probably haven't heard of before: a round corner punch (the blue and white thing on the right side of the photo).
 They are easy to use and make the cards look professional, and you won't have to deal with damaged dog-eared corners anymore.
 I used the large 10mm size for these cards.
 I also have the small 5mm size which I use on smaller cards.